 In this atypical John Wayne film, Wayne portrays Sean Thornton, a tough American boxer who returns to Ireland to purchase his birthplace White O’ Morn, a wee humble cottage outside the town of Innisfree.

-Throughout the film (directed by John Ford), we are treated with delightful differences between American and Irish cultures over courtship, personal fortune, gender, religion and social conversations.
+Throughout the film (directed by John Ford), we are treated with delightful differences between American and Irish cultures over courtship, personal fortune, gender, religion, and social conversations.

-After arriving on the Dublin train, Thornton meets many of the townspeople, including matchmaker Michaleen Oge Flynn (Barry Fitzgerald) and Father Peter Lonergan (Ward Bond).
+Upon arriving on the Dublin train, Thornton meets many of the townspeople, including matchmaker Michaleen Oge Flynn (Barry Fitzgerald) and Father Peter Lonergan (Ward Bond).
 None of them, however, makes an impression on him like Mary Kate Danaher (Maureen O’Hara), whose keen, curious eyes and fiery red hair foretell the passion that will embroil their lives together.

 Thornton appreciates the slower pace of the Irish culture and doesn’t shy away from the hard work of clearing his farmland of so many stones.
 “Now I know why you have so many rock walls around here,” he says to Mary Kate as he tosses another stone aside.